-The basketweave stitch is full of texture that has a woven effect.
+Week 9 Of The 50 Stitches crochet along features the Basketweave stitch.
+This stitch is full of texture that has a woven effect just like a basket.

 It’s an easy, repetitive pattern that uses front and back post stitches to create the woven effect.
 Remember that front and backpost dc are the same stitch, the only difference is which side of your work they are made.
 The basketweave takes full advantage of this, so the front and back are mirror images of each other.